hswangTW/GenPhys2018Fall/hw2/README.md

 ## IV.
 Homework

+**Please obtain the values by numerical methods.
+Don't just solve the equation and evaluate it.**

 ### must:

 A ball, whose radius is `size = 0.25`, at initial position = `vec(-15, size, 0)`, with initial velocity `ball.v = vec(20*cos(theta), 20*sin(theta), 0)` and `theta = pi/4`, is launched with a linear air drag of drag-Coefficient `C_drag = 0.9` .
 When the ball hits the ground, it bounces elastically (*i.e.* without losing any energy).
 Plot the trajectory of the ball before the ball has hit the ground for 3 times, and